opensvc/docs.opensvc.com/source/agent.service.container.docker.enterprise_architecture.rst

             `- container#2.image_id = 6666655555

-  This way, you can very easily ensure that no change happen on your infrastructure: your docker containers stacked together, and managed through OpenSVC services will remain predictive, in 2 weeks, in 2 months, as soon as compliance jobs are not reporting errors, you are sure of the quality of your production delivery.
+  With this ruleset, you can very easily ensure that no change happen on your infrastructure: your docker containers stacked together, and managed through OpenSVC services will remain predictive, in 2 weeks, in 2 months, as long as compliance jobs are not reporting errors, you are sure the services are still setup the way they were deployed.

-  * Up to date OpenSVC services and docker images inventory per application, making infrastructure billing on a per application/project basis very easy.
-It's also very simple if you have to build an exhaustive list of Docker images used in Production.
+* Up-to-date inventory of in-use docker images, indexed by service, environment, node, application.
+This capabilty enables infrastructure billing and security risk assessment very easy.

 * Web based OpenSVC services management

   * can be segregated to allow dev people to access dev services only, etc
-    * on compliance defaults, remediation campains can be scheduled and triggered from the web interface
+  * in compliance subsystem, remediation campains can be scheduled and triggered from the web interface

-.. note:: you can run compliance rules against a lot of parameters, at the service or node level, this example is just focusing on Docker context

-Considerations
+Related topics
 --------------

-Storage
-^^^^^^^

-* You may complain about registry hubs storage space waste because their datas are duplicated once per line

-  * Keep in mind that this data is very static and does not need high performance storage devices (SATA/NL-SAS technology is a good affordable candidate)

-  * You can also decrease physical storage occupancy by hosting your docker datas on a storage array equipped with data deduplication features

 High Availability
 ^^^^^^^^^^^^^^^^^

-If you consider that some parts of the architecture have to be redundant and highly available, you should have a look at the `Docker high availability tutorial <agent.service.container.docker.high_availability.html>`_
+If you need highly availability for the docker registries, please refer to `Docker high availability tutorial <agent.service.container.docker.high_availability.html>`_

 Disaster Recovery
 ^^^^^^^^^^^^^^^^^

-If you are concerned about disaster recovery plan, you should have a look at the `Docker Disaster Recovery Plan Tutorial <agent.service.container.docker.disaster_recovery_plan.html>`_
+If you need a disaster recovery plan for the docker registries, please refer to `Docker Disaster Recovery Plan Tutorial <agent.service.container.docker.disaster_recovery_plan.html>`_
-It can be easily enabled with simple replication tools like rsync, or even with proprietary solutions like block device replication (EMC SRDF, NetApp SnapMirror, HP 3Par Remote Replication, ...)